-In 1999, EU wine imports from South Africa amounted to \notin 201 million, while its wine exports to South Africa totalled only \notin 11 million.
-By contrast, the EU had a bilateral trade surplus in spirits with EU exports amounting to \notin 90 million as compared with \notin 4 million worth of imports.
+In 1999, EU wine imports from South Africa amounted to € 201 million, while its wine exports to South Africa totalled only \in 11 million.
+By contrast, the EU had a bilateral trade surplus in spirits with EU exports amounting to \in 90 million as compared with \in 4 million worth of imports.

-6. ANNEX
+6. Annex